KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 > [Lane detection and tracking using B-snake](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.106.6644&rep=rep1&type=pdf)

-Kepping in mind that the two challenge videos here are from the advanced lane finding project, I feel like having a good starting point when the time comes for that project.
+Keeping in mind that the two challenge videos here are from the advanced lane finding project, I feel like having a good starting point when the time comes for that project.
 A good starting point, and a lot of awesome stuff to try, this will be so cool!

 ### Acknowledgement
-Thanks to Udacity for giving me the oppurtunity to begin a new journey in my life with top-talented professionals and students all over the world learning and researching on SDC technologies.
+Thanks to Udacity for giving me the opportunity to begin a new journey in my life with top-talented professionals and students all over the world learning and researching on SDC technologies.

 # References & Resources
 1. [Udacity course material](https://github.com/KvalheimRacing/CarND/tree/master/demos)